WejdanMjd/neural-estimators-for-sst/README.md

 | ρ (spatial range) | 0.018 | strong recovery |
 | ϕ (temporal dependence) | 0.069 | more difficult to recover |

-Spatial dependence is recovered more accurately than temporal dependence, suggesting that dynamic structure remains the more difficult inferential component under the current architecture.
+The spatial range parameter is recovered more accurately than the temporal dependence parameter, suggesting that dynamic structure remains the more difficult inferential component under the current architecture.

 ### Evaluation Metrics
 - Test RMSE ≈ 0.05